daniele77/daniele77.github.io/_drafts/flip-model-pattern.md

 -->

 So, let's start with the pattern subject of this post:
-I will describe it using the documentation format used in the GoF book
+I will describe it using the classic documentation format proposed in the GoF book
 (See
 http://en.wikipedia.org/wiki/Software_design_pattern#Documentation
 or -- even better -- read the book! :-).